schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 description: >
   Making something more useful for subsequent uses could have lead to duplication, but I'm working on reducing that.
 tagline: More usability, reducing duplication
-draft: true
 ---
-## Realization
+## Background

-I often write tutorials to cover what I learned because I'm better at remembering if I've learned something in the past that the particular details of what I've learned.

-If I've written it, I can google for it.
-And I do.
+I often write tutorials to cover what I learned because while I'll probably forget the details, if I've written it, I'll remember that I've written something on the subject, and I'll google for it.

 <aside>
 ### Years Moved